Aptul9/bolt-nextjs-shadcn-2jmaepdx/README.md

  ```

  We can then visit the /api-doc/ page.
 This might need to be implemented for more APIs, as the time of writing it is used only for healthcheck.
+ At the moment we haven't been able to perform a successful build, therefore we had to move the /api-doc/ folder to /other and ignore it for now.